kosciukiewicz/sbc-solver/README.md

    ./scripts/build_extension.sh
    ```

-   Then you can load the `chrome_extension` directory as chrome browser extension as described in the next section.
+   Then you can load the `chrome_extension` directory as chrome browser extension as described in the "Using the extension" section.

-## Using the extension

-Weather you downloaded and extracted the zip from releases page or built it yourself you can use the extension in chrome browser.

-1. **Open Chrome Extension Management Page:**

-   - Open Google Chrome browser.
-   - Type `chrome://extensions/` in the address bar and press Enter.

-2. **Enable Developer Mode:**

-   - In the top-right corner of the Extensions page, you will see a toggle switch labeled “Developer mode”.
-Turn it on.

-3. **Load Unpacked Extension:**

-   - Click the "Load unpacked" button on the top-left corner of the page.

-4. **Select the chrome extension directory:**

-   - A file dialog will open.
-Navigate to the directory where your project resides.
-   - Open the directory containing the built extension

 ## Disclaimer